winksaville/trait-based-state-machine/README.md

 After the above post, bruh![moments] posted a second simpler suggestion which needs only one [explicit lifetime](https://discord.com/channels/273534239310479360/1028428961937641592/1028458436096163840).

-I've now created a more complete state machine, it has actually two states and also processes messages On, Off and Toggle messages.
-I also removed `SwitchSm::light_on` and just use `SwitchSm::current_state` to know if the light is on or off:
+I've now created a more complete state machine, it actually has two states and also processes On, Off and Toggle messages.
+I also removed `SwitchSm::light_on` and just use `SwitchSm::current_state` to know if the light is on or off.
+I did run into a problem with the `PartialEq` code.
+And again [bruh![moments]]():
 ```
 // Trait for processing actions in a State
 pub trait State<SM, P> {